dy2zyx/EBCR/README.md

 |   EBCR   |     <ins>0.7348</ins>     |     0.9413     |    0.7052    |    0.9016    | **3.0158** | **4.1008** |

 The "results" folder contains the details of evaluation results comparing with other methods.

+The datasets are also available in the public [zenodo repository](https://doi.org/10.5281/zenodo.5013115).